Modern History / British Conquest of India

 Clive.
 British had a secret treaty with the Mir Jafar, the Senapati of Bengal.
 The battle was fought for the namesake.
 It was not a kind of

 war but was a conspiracy.
 Siraj-ud-Daulah was executed.
+Robert Clive was made as the Governor of Fort William.

-Causes of Battle of Buxar
+Battle of Buxar Causes

 - After the battle of Plassey was over, Mir Jafar was made as the Nawab (1757-1760).
 He gave 24 Parganas to East India company and Rs.
 1.77 crore